Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-Besides above approaches combining CNN features, AT-net \cite{peng2019novel} and SHCFnet \cite{huang2020shcfnet} extracted spatial and temporal features by CNN and LSTM from the apex frame and optical-flow feature in parallel, respectively.
-The spatial and temporal features were concatenated to represent the MEs.
+\emph{Multi-stream networks with different blocks.} For enhancing the ME feature representation, some works \cite{liong2019shallow,verma2020affectivenet,she2020micro,wang2020micro,wu2021tsnn} investigated the combination of different convolutions.
+Liong~\etal~ designed a Shallow Triple Stream Three-dimensional CNN (STSTNet)~\cite{liong2019shallow} adopting multiple 2D CNN with different kernels.
+Instead of utilizing different kernels, AffectiveNet \cite{verma2020affectivenet} constructed a four-path network with four different receptive fields (RF) to obtain multi-scale features for better describing subtle MEs.
+On the other hand, Landmark Relations with Graph Attention Convolutional Network (LR-GACNN) \cite{Kumar_2021_CVPR} and MER-GCN \cite{lo2020mer} built two-stream graph networks to explore relationships between landmark points and the local patches, and AUs and sequence, respectively.
+Furthermore, \cite{wang2020micro} and \cite{wu2021tsnn} integrated 2D CNN and 3D CNN to extract spatio-temporal information.

-\emph{Multi-stream networks with CNN and Traditional Features.} The MEs have facial subtle movements highly related to textures, the handcrafted features demonstrating low-level representation also plays an important role in MER.
-Multiple works \cite{takalkar2020manifold, hu2018multi,pan2020hierarchical} combined deep features and traditional features to leverage the low-level and high-level information for robust MER on limited datasets.
-In \cite{takalkar2020manifold}, the deep feature extracted by pre-trained VGG-Face and LBP-TOP were concatenated to recognize ME.
-Pan et al.\cite{pan2020hierarchical} concatenated low-level LBP-TOP features on ROIs and high-level CNN features on apex frame and a Hierarchical Support Vector Machine (H-SVM) is proposed for classifying MEs.
+\emph{Multi-stream networks with handcrafted features.} Since the subtle facial movements of MEs are highly related to face textures, the handcrafted features for low-level representation also plays an important role in MER.
+Multiple works \cite{takalkar2020manifold, hu2018multi,pan2020hierarchical} combined deep features and handcrafted features to leverage the low-level and high-level information for robust MER.
+Specifically, in the works \cite{takalkar2020manifold} and \cite{pan2020hierarchical}, the CNN features on apex frame and LBP-TOP were concatenated to represent MEs.